Larissa Franklin

 Larissa Franklin (born March 26, 1993) is a Canadian Olympic softball player.

 Career

 Franklin joined Team Canada in 2011, competing in the 2011 WBSC Junior Women's World Championship in Cape Town, South Africa, where her team finished fifth.
 After joining the senior team in 2013, Franklin competed in the World Cup of Softball and the WBSC Americas Qualifier, winning a silver medal with her team.
-Franklin has continued playing for Canada, competing in international events such as the 2014, 2016 and 2018 WBSC Women’s Softball World Championships, where she won bronze in the latter two events.
+Franklin has continued playing for Canada, competing in international events such as the 2014, 2016 and 2018 WBSC Women's Softball World Championships, where she won bronze in the latter two events.
 In 2015, she and her team competed at the 2015 Pan American Games in Toronto, where they won gold, and in the 2019 Pan American Games in Lima, where they won silver.
 In June 2021, Franklin was named to Canada's 2020 Olympic team.

+Franklin represented Canada at the 2024 Women's Softball World Cup and won a bronze medal.